smartdevicelink/sdl_evolution/proposals/NNNN-System-Request.md

 +   <param name="data" type="String" maxlength="65535" mandatory="false">
 +       <description>
 +           Base64 encoded data sending from HMI to SDL.
 If it exists, "fileName" shall be ignored;
-+           SDL shall decode the string and treat the resulting data like it comes from a binary file.
++           SDL Core shall decode the string and treat the resulting data like it comes from a binary file.
-+           SDL shall send decoded data to the mobile app in hybrid part of message
++           SDL Core shall send decoded data to the mobile app in hybrid part of message
 +        </description>
 +   </param>
 </function>